TJJD Admission Trends

 Homicide, Crimes Involving Firearms and Drug Offenses Rose

-In this timeframe homicide referrals doubled, firearms offenses increased by 50%, and felony drug referrals sharply increased due to changes in the law.
+In this timeframe, homicide referrals increased by 65%, firearms offenses increased by 45%, and felony drug referrals sharply increased due to changes in the law.

 (Click to enlarge.)